-Expats living in major cities like Berlin, Munich or Frankfurt won’t need a car for local travel.
+Expats living in major cities such as Berlin, Munich or Frankfurt won’t need a car for local travel.
 And on occasions where they do decide to travel through the countryside, they can carpool or hire a car for a few days.

 Public transport in Germany

-Public transportation in Germany consists of trains and buses.
-With such a comprehensive railway network, long-distance buses aren't necessary but are a good alternative for expats on a budget.
+Public transportation in Germany consists of trains and buses and, in major cities, trams too.
+With such a comprehensive railway network, long-distance buses aren't necessary, but are a good alternative for expats on a budget.

 Germany has an efficient and reasonably priced rail network that covers most of the country.

 Trains are the most popular mode of transport in Germany as they're considerably faster than driving.
 For example, driving from Hamburg to Munich takes eight hours while the equivalent train ride only takes six.

 Long-distance and regional trains in Germany are run by Deutsch Bahn and there are various services for expats looking to travel around Germany.

 All of the major cities are linked to one another by InterCity Express (ICE) trains.
 These trains are operated at high speeds of up to 205 mph (330km/h), but tickets are pricey.

 Regular InterCity (IC) trains are more affordable.
 They're not as modern or as fast as the ICE trains but are still reasonably comfortable.

 Both ICE and IC trains run approximately every hour during the day on the most popular routes.
 But expats should be aware that while the network is fast and modern, delays are known to happen – so it's best to avoid booking connecting trains that are less than 20 minutes apart.